Peter Hirshberg's weblog on disruptive culture and technology

 Brad talks about the fact that when you start using social technology to connect employees, everyone become a lot more aware of each individuals talents and stories.
 And this can lead to a lot more productivity and creativity.
 This has become something of a mantra at the company, under the mantle of I Am Best Buy.
 This thinking is beginning to affect strategy company wide.
 For example, this year's Holiday TV campaign is all about the highlighting the individual stories of Best Buy employees.
 It was shot by documentary film maker Errol Morris and blogged about here by Best Buy CMO Barry Judge.
 This is a direct example of how the "Company as Wiki" thinking is impacting the company's brand.
 By making the brand a lot more about people, it opens up up avenues for more social marketing in the future.

-This theme of using the social network to tap unexpected employee talents shows up repeatedly.
-When employee participation in the company’s 401k plan was sub par, it was the employees themselves who took on the problem in a way that an HR department never could.
+was the employees themselves who took on the problem in a way that an HR

 The same activities that are being used internally, are now driving external customer experience, growth, and revenue generating activities.
 Best Buy employee Ben Hedrington articulates how the company's mobile strategy might evolve, and Brad comments on why Best Buy is increasingly in the customer experience business.